ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Proposed Method

 \subsubsection{Subject-Adaptive Matching Attention (SAMA)}

-While fused models are effective at rendering the appearance of individual concepts, they often struggle to preserve identity fidelity when multiple concepts are involved~\cite{kong2024omg}.
-To address this, we propose \textbf{Subject-Adaptive Matching Attention (SAMA)}, a mechanism that enhances multi-concept identity preservation in the generated image (\textit{target} branch) by leveraging reference features from single-concept generations (\textit{reference} branch) during the denoising process.
-Although UNet's self-attention layers can access fine-grained reference features~\cite{masactrl,brushnet,nam2024dreammatcher}, naively using them often leads to suboptimal results.
-SAMA explicitly guides this process by aligning and injecting reference identity information in a semantically structured way.
+While fused models render individual appearances well, they struggle with identity fidelity when multiple concepts interact. {SAMA} solves this by enhancing multi-concept identity preservation in the \textit{target} branch using routing from single-concept \textit{reference} branches during denoising.
+For each concept, we identify semantically similar features between the reference and target branches.
+Based on this correspondence, we \textit{warp} the reference features to spatially align them with those in the target branch, a process we refer to as \textbf{semantic matching construction}, thereby incorporating the aligned features into the target representation.
+We apply SAMA to the \textit{self-attention} layers of the middle block and earlier blocks of the decoder in U-Net as the spatial features there have significant semantic appearance information~\cite{tumanyan2023plug,zhang2024tale,mou2024dragondiffusion}.

-\paragrapht{Extracting reference prompts.} First, a set of newly-added tokens for all concepts in the target prompt $\mathcal{P}$ are extracted, resulting in $K (K \leq N)$ tokens $\{S^\mathcal{P}_k\}_{k=1}^{K}$ corresponding to $K$ reference paths.
-Each concept $S^\mathcal{P}_k$ in the target branch is semantically matched with the reference branch $k$ that generates a single concept image guided by the prompt \(\mathcal{P}_k\), defined as ``\textit{a photo of} \(S^\mathcal{P}_k\)".
+Specifically, for a target prompt $\mathcal{P}$ containing $K$ concepts, we generate $K$ parallel reference branches, each guided by a simple prompt ``\textit{a photo of} \(S^\mathcal{P}_k\)".
+At each timestep, we extract intermediate U-Net layer feature descriptors $\{\psi^{ref}_k\}_{k=1}^{K}$ from the reference branches and $\psi^{trg}$ from the target branch.
+To explicitly correlate these features, we compute a dense cost volume $\mathbf{C}_k$ for each concept:

-\paragrapht{Semantic matching construction.} To enhance concept-specific features in self-attention module of the denoising process, we propose a \textit{semantically-aligned cross-branch matching mechanism}, designed to explicitly correlate target and reference features at the concept level during generation.
-At each denoising timestep, we extract intermediate feature descriptors $\{\psi^{ref}_k\}_{k=1}^{K}$ from the reference branch and $\psi^{trg}$ from the target branch, sourced from early decoder layers of the Stable Diffusion UNet.
-For each concept $k$, we compute a dense cost volume $\mathbf{C}_k$:
+where $\mathbf{M}_k$ is a foreground mask computed from the token's cross-attention map of this concept.
+We then compute the semantic flow $\mathbf{F}_k^{ref \rightarrow trg}$ via argmax over $\mathbf{C}_k$, and use it to warp the reference value features:

-where $\odot$ denotes the Hadamard product, and $\mathbf{M}_k$ is a foreground attention mask computed from the average cross-attention maps of token $S^\mathcal{P}_k$.
-This targeted masking enabled by our decomposed token representation facilitates precise semantic matching by isolating subject-relevant regions.
-We then compute the semantic flow $\mathbf{F}_k^{ref \rightarrow trg}$ via argmax over $\mathbf{C}_k$, and use it to warp the reference value features: To maintain spatial and appearance consistency across concepts and background, we aggregate all warped concept features into a unified representation:
+To maintain spatial consistency across the background and all concepts, we aggregate the warped features: